 After her mother commits suicide, nineteen year old Lucy Harmon travels to Italy to have her picture painted.
 However, she has other reasons for wanting to go.
 She wants to renew her ...
 See full summary »

 Set in the 1950s, Inventing the Abbotts is a dramatic look at the life of two boys from the wrong side of the tracks and their interaction with the three daughters of local aristocrat Lloyd Abbott.
-The boys, Jacey and Doug Holt have only three things in common: their family, table tennis and chasing the beautiful Abbott sisters.
+The boys, Jacey and Doug Holt, have only three things in common: their family, table tennis and chasing the beautiful Abbott sisters.
 Their father, a reckless risk-taker, lost his life through a wager with Lloyd Abbott, his then business partner.
 Written by

 See more »

 "Inventing the Abbotts" seems like the sort of movie that they just made for no particular reason.
 Portraying some relationships in 1957 Illinois, the movie is worth seeing.
 Maybe not any kind of masterpiece, but interesting.
 I liked the fake sideburns scene, and the, uh, scene under the table.
 Joaquin Phoenix was showing the same acting skills that he later brought to "Gladiator" and "Walk the Line", and Liv Tyler, Billy Crudup, and Jennifer Connelly also did quite well.